-If you are on the market for a new instrument, there are a few factors to take into account, as performance can significantly affect the quality of your research data.
+If you are on the market for a nephelometer or turbidimeter, there are a few factors to take into account, as performance can significantly affect the quality of your research data.

 Nephelometry or turbidimetry

-Light scattering can be measured both by nephelometry and turbidimetry.
+Scattering can be measured both by nephelometry and turbidimetry.
 Although these two terms are used sometimes as synonyms, technically they are not, as mentioned above.
-Turbidimetry is basically an absorbance measurement and can be performed on an absorbance microplate reader.
-For measuring nephelometry, a dedicated instrument is needed.
+Turbidimetry is basically an absorbance measurement and can be performed on an absorbance microplate reader (turbidimeter).
+For measuring nephelometry (direct scattering), a dedicated nephelometer is needed.

-When developing a scattering method, the choice between nephelometer and turbidimeter is determined by two factors.
+When developing a scattering method, the instrument choice between nephelometer and turbidimeter is determined by two factors.
 The most important consideration is sensitivity.
 If the sample contains a small concentration of scattering particles, then a nephelometer is the best choice.
-Turbidimetry is a fitting choice when samples have a high concentration of scattering particles.
+A turbidimeter is a fitting choice when samples have a high concentration of scattering particles.
 On the NEPHELOstar Plus, lightly scattered insoluble particles are detected at incident angles up to 80o.
-This makes the instrument approximately thirty times more sensitive than traditional absorbance readers, measuring the reduction of direct light passing through a sample well.
+This makes this nephelometer approximately thirty times more sensitive than traditional absorbance readers, measuring the reduction of direct light passing through a sample well.

 Secondly, the size of the scattering particles has to be considered.
-Generally, nephelometers are better suited for measuring small particles (< 1 µm), as the intensity of scattered light at 90o increases.
-Particle size is less important in turbidimetry, as the decrease in transmitted light is measured.
+Generally, nephelometers are better suited for measuring scattering of small particles (< 1 µm), as the intensity of scattered light at 90° increases.
+Particle size is less important for turbidimeters, as the decrease in transmitted light is measured.

 Though a nephelometer is a single-purpose instrument, flexibility should be anyway considered.
 This relates mainly to the light beam, as this plays a major role when measuring scattering.
 An exclusive feature of the NEPHELOstar Plus is the adjustable intensity and beam diameter of the laser light source.